sigh/Puzzles/_puzzles/probability/prisoner_boxes.md

+---
-# Prisoners' names in boxes
+title: Prisoners' names in boxes
+---

 There are 100 prisoners.
 Inside a room there are 100 boxes each holding the name of a different prisoners.
 One at a time, each prisoner is lead into the